Spatially heterogeneous learning by a deep student machine: Simulation

 \subsubsection{Unlearning}

 In Fig.~\ref{fig-vanishing-simple-overlap} we show the simple overlaps defined in \eq{eq-def-overlap-simple} observed in the unlearning protocol which explores the $E=0$ landscape (SAT phase) (see sec.~\ref{sec-learning-and-unlearning}).
 Note that $q(l)=r(l)=1$ at the beginning.
-The student machines become de-correlated from the teacher machine and also decorrelated from each other as time elapses.
-It is interesting to note that relaxation is inhomogeneous in space: relaxation is faster in the central part of the network and slower closer to the input/output boundaries.
+The student machines become de-correlated from the teacher machine and also de-correlated from each other as time $t$ elapses.
+It is interesting to note that relaxation is in-homogeneous in space: relaxation is faster in the central part of the network and slower closer to the input/output boundaries.

 It is important to note that the complete vanishing of the simple overlaps does not necessarily mean that the solution space is completely in a liquid state as the overlaps are not gauge invariant.
 Because of the gauge symmetry (see sec~\ref{sec-gauge-symmetry}), even machines that are completely the same as the teacher-machine modulo the gauge transformation can have vanishing simple overlap with the teacher-machine.
-Indeed we find below that squared overlaps (which are gauge invariant) indicate correlations between machines.
+Indeed we will find below that normalized squared overlaps \eq{eq-def-overlap-gauge-invariant} (which are gauge invariant) instead indicate correlations between different machines.

-The inhomogeneity of the relaxation observed above suggests that the system is more constrained closer to the boundary while the center is freer.
-We have also observed that the deeper system relax faster in Fig.~\ref{fig_relaxation_loss} b).
-These may be interpreted as an echo of the 'solid-liquid-solid' sandwich structure predicted by the theory (Fig.~\ref{fig-order-parameter-profile-replica}).
+The in-homogeneity of the relaxation observed here suggests that the system is more constrained closer to the boundary while the center is freer.
+We have also observed that the deeper system relax faster as shown in Fig.~\ref{fig_relaxation_loss} b).
+These may be interpreted as an echo of the 'crystal-liquid-crystal' sandwich structure predicted by the theory (Fig.~\ref{fig-order-parameter-profile-replica}).